badlydrawnrob/elm-playground/elm-in-action/README.md

  ```
 2. Accessing a record value by just using `List.map` with a `.key` "function", for records.
 It's exactly the same as an anonymous function `(\record -> record.title)` — it takes a record and returns the content of it's title field.
 3. Briefly explain how we [reduced this code down](http://tinyurl.com/elm-lang-json-decode-test) (we were checking the entire decoder but now we're just checking the optional field)
 4. `decodeValue` is quicker than converting into a string, and decoding from a string.
+Make a note of the difference between using a hardcoded test, vs a fuzz test.
+5. Sometimes it's quite difficult to know what type signature to give more difficult functions (especially when using pipeline) — see `testSlider` in `Notes.elm`